romanRegmi/Lightning-Web-Components/bmi/Readme.md

 ## Usage

 1. Clone or download this repository.
-2. Deploy the `bmiCalculator` LWC component to your Salesforce org.
+2. Deploy the `bmi` LWC component to your Salesforce org.
-3. Add the `bmiCalculator` component to your Lightning page or app.
+3. Add the `bmi` component to your Lightning page or app.

 ## Screenshots